 Ashley McBryde has made a big mark in her few short years on the national country music scene.
 The talented singer-songwriter has already earned four Grammy Awards nominations: two for Best Country Album — for her major-label debut, 2018's Girl Going Nowhere, and its follow-up, 2020's Never Will — plus Best Country Song and Best Country Solo Performance nods for the former's "Girl Goin' Nowhere."

 McBryde's discography is deeper than those two projects, though.
 Prior to her mainstream rise, the singer also dropped an EP, 2016's Jalopies and Expensive Guitars, and an independent album, 2011's Elsebound.

-McBryde won New Female Vocalist of the Year at the 2018 ACM Awards, and was nominated for Female Vocalist of the Year that year as well, and a listen to any of her projects makes it easy to understand why.
-Read on for a listen to her five best songs (so far).
+McBryde won New Female Vocalist of the Year at the 2018 ACM Awards, and has earned ACM Female Artist of the Year and CMA Female Vocalist of the Year nominations, too.
+A listen to any of her projects makes it easy to understand why.
+Read on to hear her five best songs (so far):

 "Fat and Famous"From 'Jalopies and Expensive Guitars' EP (2016)